trankimtung/aws-llmops-workshop/docs/10-before-you-begin.md

 # Before you begin

-To ensure that you have access to all the necessary AWS resources and services to complete this workshop, follow the steps below.
+To ensure that you have access to all the necessary tools and AWS resources to complete this workshop, follow the steps below.

 > We will use `us-east-1` as the AWS region for this workshop.
 > Make sure you have set the correct region in the AWS Management Console or in your terminal.